SultanKhanfar/sultankhanfar.com/content/jobs/Science Olympiad/index.md

 url: 'https://uf.floridascienceolympiad.org/'
 ---

-- Wrote the 'Chem Lab' paper and practical examinations for the 2024 state tournament, focusing on periodicity and equilibrium
+- Wrote the 'Chem Lab' paper and practical examinations for the 2024 Florida state tournament, focusing on periodicity and equilibrium
 - More details coming soon